Khomeinism: Mahdism

 Khomeini's insistence on a religious state governed by select members of Shia clergy was closely linked to his reformulation of Twelver Shi'ite messianic beliefs on Mahdism.
-Traditional Twelver Shi'ite beliefs in Mahdism insisted that Shia Muslims should wait patiently for the re-emergence of their Twelfth Imam and espoused political quietism.
-Fundamentally countermanding this tenet, Khomeini asserted that Shias should "prepare for Mahdi’s global revolution" by establishing a religious state.
-Such a government would be headed by an oligarchy of Shiite clerics, who claim to rule on behalf of the 12th Imam.
+Traditional Twelver Shi'ite belief held that, during the occultation of the twelfth Imam when injustice reigned, Muslims should remain aloof from the corruption of politics and wait patiently for the re-emergence of al-Mahdi, the Twelfth Imam.
+Fundamentally countermanding this tenet, Khomeini asserted that Shias must "prepare for Mahdi’s global revolution" by establishing a religious state.
+Such a government would be headed by an oligarchy of Shiite clerics, who would rule (Khomeini believed) on behalf of the 12th Imam.
 This millenarian belief became the core rationale behind the system of Velayat-e-Faqih (guardianship of the jurist).

-Khomeini's ideas on Mahdism would be further developed after his death; most notably by his successor Ali Khamenei and principalist cleric Mohammad-Taqi Mesbah-Yazdi.
+Khomeini's ideas on Mahdism would be further developed after his death; most notably by his successor Ali Khamenei and the principalist cleric Mohammad-Taqi Mesbah-Yazdi.
 Yazdi called for cultivating a generation based on Mahdist ideology and values.
 Building on Khomeni's ideas, Ali Khamenei demarcated five stages as part of the millenarian framework: "an Islamic Revolution, an Islamic regime, an Islamic government, an Islamic society, and an Islamic civilization."
-The doctrine of Mahdism is part of Islamist seminaries and is a core ideological hallmark of Basij and IRGC instiutions.
-Since the emergence of 2009 Green movement, a "cult of Mahdism" has been heavily promoted by IRGC and state-backed clergy to deter the youth from secular ideas; and strongly tied to the inner circle of Ali Khamenei.
+The doctrine of Mahdism is taught in Islamist seminaries and it is also a core ideological hallmark of the Basij and the IRGC institutions.
+Since the emergence of the 2009 Green movement, a "cult of Mahdism" has been heavily promoted by the IRGC and state-backed clergy in an attempt to deter the youth from embracing secular ideas; and it is strongly tied to the inner circle of Ali Khamenei.
 Mohammadi Golpayegani, chief staff of the Office of Supreme Leader backed the 2022 Russian invasion of Ukraine, claiming that it was a “prelude to the reappearance" of 12th Imam.

 Conspiracy theories

-A major aspect of Khomeini's psyche throughout his political career was the ever-present belief in the existence of plots and conspiracies which were being fomented by foreigners and their Iranian agents.
-This belief, shared among adherents of most political persuasions in Iran to varying degrees, can be explained by the domination of Iran's politics by foreign powers for the past 200 years until the Islamic revolution, first by Russia and Britain, later by the United States.
-Foreign agents were involved in all of Iran's three military coups: 1908 [Russian], 1921[British] and 1953 [UK and US].
+Throughout his political career Khomeini expressed a belief in the existence of plots and conspiracies fomented by foreigners and their Iranian agents against Islam and Muslims.
+Abrahamian argues that this belief, shared among adherents of most political persuasions in Iran to varying degrees, can be explained by the domination of Iran's politics by foreign powers for the past 200 years until the Islamic revolution, first by Russia and Britain, later by the United States.
+Foreign influence was involved in all of Iran's three military coups: 1908 (Russian), 1921 (UK) and 1953 (UK and US).